seal-io/docs/docs/cli/environment/walrus_environment_clone.md

-# walrus environment clone-environment
+# walrus environment clone

-Clone environment for an environment.
+Clone for an environment.

 ## Synopsis

-Clone environment for an environment of a project.
+Clone for an environment of a project.

 ```
-walrus environment clone-environment <environment> [flags]
+walrus environment clone <environment> [flags]
 ```

 ## Options